Mixing of the symmetric exclusion processes in terms of the corresponding single-particle random walk: Depinkings are fast

-To prove the Lemma, notice that conditioning on $\Fill$ simply biases the coin flips $d_k$ performed at depinking times (cf. \remref{proof_discreteinkdecay}).
-This will not change the distribution of $\hat{D}_1$ or the conditional distribution of $\hat{D}_{j}-\hat{D}_{j-1}$ given the past of the process, so the argument we presented above still applies.\end{proof}
+To prove the lemma, notice that conditioning on $\Fill$ simply biases the coin flips $d_i$ performed at depinking times; cf. Remark~\ref{remproofdiscreteinkdecay}.
+This will not change the distribution of $\hat{D}_1$ or the conditional distribution of $\hat{D}_{j}-\hat{D}_{j-1}$ given the past of the process, so the argument we presented above still applies. \end{pf}